 The integration of enzymatic and inorganic systems is an interesting approach that allows the use of the properties of enzymes (high selectivity and high rate) in the synthesis of chemicals.
-We have developed a hybrid system for the conversion of CO2 and bio-glycerol into methanol in water at room temperature with recycling of the co-factor NADH promoted by photocatalysts that use visible light.
+We have developed a hybrid system for the conversion of CO2 into methanol in water at room temperature with recycling of the co-factor NADH promoted by photocatalysts that use visible light.

 This system is relevant to the reduction of CO2 to fuels, only possible if water or waste organics are used as source of hydrogen and perennial energies (sun, wind) as energy source.